silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

   0.5.10   04/05/2025 Added: AI Air Group Skill selection.
 Stats view in Dynamic Quick Mission Page.
 Royal Netherlands Air Force and Belgian Air Component in Select AirForce.
                       Fixed: if ther aircraft moves while stopped at the airport, the time until re-fuel(re-arm) is shorter.
 If an exception occurs while displaying Result page, game cannot be continued.
-Changed: Stats display Format & Option(conf.ini).
+Changed: Stats display Format & statType Option(conf.ini).
   0.5.9    03/30/2025 Fixed: After the change in v0.5.6, the speed becomes 0 when starting with AirStart.
 Reviewed the logic of Ground Operation and fixed related items in mission import.
   0.5.8    03/30/2025 Fixed: The name of Blue amry Armor replaced by default was incorrect. when use PreLoad button, the page to become unstable.
 Stats are not displayed with statType option 1.
   0.5.7    03/29/2025 Fixed: Fixed: Depending on the position of the FrontMarker, the random spawn localtion may continue to process infinitely.